2025 Solar Incentives Guide for Willingboro, NJ - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Rebates: Some solar companies will help you claim a rebate, or partial refund after purchase, for your solar panels.
+• Rebates: Solar companies may help you claim a rebate, or partial refund after purchase, for your solar panels.
 Counties or states will also sometimes offer limited-time rebates.
-If you receive a rebate, that amount will usually come off the total price before tax credits are calculated.
+Any rebates you receive will usually come off your total price before tax credits are calculated.

 Best Regional Coverage